Portfolio-Based Assessments

 Frequently Asked Questions

-What is a performance assessment?
+What is a performance-based assessment?

-A performance based assessment is a test in which the test taker demonstrates the skills and knowledge the test is intended to measure by doing real-world tasks.
+A performance-based assessment is a test in which the test taker demonstrates the skills and knowledge the test is intended to measure by doing real-world tasks.
 Scoring is based on a rubric and requires a portfolio of artifacts be submitted.

 Who needs to take the assessment?